4 Powerful Radio Software to Broadcast Live Radio Online

 - Download a compatible encoder.

-- Connect it to your microphone or mixer.
+- Connect it to your microphone or mixer to complete the setup and keep basic control over your inputs.

 - Input your station stream URL and credentials (provided in Zeno Tools).